alanshlam/novel/book1/The Inverted Sky/readme.md

 ---
-## Chaper 6: Mist of nuclear warfare
+## Chapter 6: Mist of nuclear warfare

 In the seventy-two hours after the flash over Aethelgard, the world held its breath, waiting for the killing to start.